terraform-tencentcloud-modules/terraform-tencentcloud-tke/README.md

 A Terraform module which creates TencentCloud Kubernetes Engine (TKE) clusters and resource dependencies.

 ## Usage
+### Warm-Up
+Let's create a basic TKE instance with the necessary configuration, which includes security group, vpc, subnet, and region.
 ```hcl
 provider "tencentcloud" {
   region = var.region